ralphbean/slides/slides.v2.md

 Provide **transparency on the software supply chain**, including both what makes up the software and how it was built.

-Provide a way for software teams to **release to destinations under the control other teams** (like SRE or release engineering teams).
+Provide a way for software teams to **release to destinations under the control other teams** with minimal friction (teams like SRE or release engineering teams).

 Provide a **unified user experience** across the entire build, test, and release process